 The 2nd Wave of Portuguese Immigrants

-Seven years later, the Immigration and Nationality Act of 1965 abolished the quota system and spurred a new wave of Portuguese immigration.
+Then seven years later, the Immigration and Nationality Act of 1965 abolished the quota system, spurring a new wave of Portuguese immigration.
 Portuguese began to enter the United States at the rate of 11,000 to 12,000 per year.
-Between 1961 and 1990, 44.5 percent of all Portuguese immigration to the United States took place.
+Consequently, 44.5 percent of all Portuguese immigration to the United States took place between 1961 and 1990.

 Rhode Island, though, has only the third-largest Portuguese population.
 California is second.
-Massachusetts has the largest number of residents with ancestry from Portugal, with about 320,000, according to estimates of the 2010 Census.
+Massachusetts has the largest number of residents with ancestry from Portugal.
+About 320,000 now live in the Bay State, according to estimates of the 2010 Census.

-The Feast of the Blessed Sacrament in early August brings tens of thousands to New Bedford for folk dancing, pop music, soccer and traditional Madeiran food – carne de espeto, bacalhau, linguica, ceviche, bifana sandwiches and milho frito.
+Hence the Feast of the Blessed Sacrament in early August attracts tens of thousands to New Bedford from nearby.
+They come for folk dancing, pop music, soccer and, most of all, traditional Madeiran food.
+They'll feast on carne de espeto, bacalhau, linguica, ceviche, bifana sandwiches and milho frito.
 (For a description of these foods, click here.)